Mail Code: 94305-2102

 Web Site: http://vpge.stanford.edu

-In addition to providing University-wide graduate policy direction, the VPGE office has four primary areas of program activity: administering University-wide graduate fellowship programs; advancing graduate student diversity; promoting cross-school educational opportunities (interdisciplinary learning and graduate professional development); and encouraging innovation in graduate programs.
+In addition to providing University-wide graduate policy direction, the VPGE office has five primary areas of program activity: administering University-wide graduate fellowship programs; advancing graduate student diversity; providing professional development programs and events; promoting interdisciplinary and cross-school learning; and encouraging innovation in graduate programs.
 The Vice Provost for Graduate Education reports to the Provost.

 Openness in Research

 Policy on openness in research, such as the principle of freedom of access by all interested persons to the underlying data, processes, and final results of research.
 Stanford University does not accept funding for research projects that require secrecy.
-For complete text of the currently applicable version of this policy, see Research Policy Handbook memo 2.6, Openness in Research.
+For complete text of the currently applicable version of this policy, see Research Policy Handbook memo 1.4, Openness in Research.

 Relationships between Students and Outside Organizations

 Summary of policies on the establishment of relationships between students and outside entities, such as private companies or nonprofit organizations, as part of or outside the student's academic program at Stanford.
 This covers open versus proprietary nature of the work, ownership of intellectual property, and possible conflicts of commitment and interest.
-For complete text of the currently applicable versions of these policies, see Research Policy Handbook memo 2.11, Relationships Between Students (Including Postdoctoral Scholars) and Outside Entities.
+For complete text of the currently applicable versions of these policies, see Research Policy Handbook memo 10.6, Relationships Between Students (Including Postdoctoral Scholars) and Outside Entities.

 Several administrative panels review and approve research projects to safeguard the rights and welfare of all human research subjects, ensure the humane care and use of laboratory animals, and protect the safety of personnel and the general public in the areas of biosafety and radiological safety.
 For more information, contact the Research Compliance Office.

 Policy on allegations, investigations, and reporting of research misconduct.
 Each member of the University community has a responsibility to foster an environment which promotes intellectual honesty and integrity, and which does not tolerate misconduct in any aspect of research or scholarly endeavor.
-For complete text of the currently applicable version of this policy, see Research Policy Handbook memo 2.5, Research Misconduct: Policy on Allegations, Investigations and Reporting.
+For complete text of the currently applicable version of this policy, see Research Policy Handbook memo 1.7, Research Misconduct: Policy on Allegations, Investigations and Reporting.

-The SIGF program awards fellowships on a competitive basis to doctoral students engaged in interdisciplinary research.
-The fellowships enable Stanford doctoral students to pursue questions that cross traditional disciplinary boundaries.
+The Stanford Interdisciplinary Graduate Fellowship (SIGF) program awards fellowships on a competitive basis to doctoral students engaged in interdisciplinary research that crosses traditional disciplinary boundaries.
 Students in the first three years of their doctoral program are eligible to apply.